-Penicillins had been very effective against S. aureus; however in the past, S. aureus has become capable of exhibiting resistance against them by producing a penicillin hydrolyzing enzyme – penicillinase.
+Penicillins had been very effective against S. aureus; however, in the past, S. aureus has become capable of exhibiting resistance against them by producing a penicillin hydrolyzing enzyme – penicillinase.
 After that, subsequent efforts to overcome this issue and extend the antimicrobial coverage of penicillins, ampicillin was developed.
-It is also resistant to acid, so can be taken orally.
+It is also resistant to acid so that it can be administered orally.

 Ampicillin is FDA approved for the treatment of the infections caused by specific bacteria listed as follows: